ghimiremukesh/HJI_VI/README.md

 ## Generating Trajectory

-To generate the trajectory using the value network, first download the checkpoints as mentioned in the [deepreach](https://github.com/smlbansal/deepreach/tree/b0666c1113c5bf235284ba9634781da92d2f3fab) submodule.
+To generate the trajectory using the value network, first download the checkpoints as mentioned in the [deepreach](https://github.com/smlbansal/deepreach/tree/b0666c1113c5bf235284ba9634781da92d2f3fab) submodule from their [google drive](https://drive.google.com/file/d/18VkOTctkzuYuyK2GRwQ4wmN92WhdXtvS/view?usp=sharing).
 Then run the generate_trajectory with appropriate path settings (line #22 and #238).